HaMaD-alHarBy/Task-3-of-Electronic-IOT-/README.md

 - Double-check polarities on battery, capacitor, diode, and PIR sensor — reversing them may damage components.

 - Always use a flyback diode across the relay coil to protect your transistor and Arduino from voltage spikes.

+- Use resistors with LEDs and transistor base to prevent overcurrent.

+- Avoid touching live wires while powered even low voltage can short components if mishandled.

+- Secure all connections on the breadboard tightly loose wires can cause unexpected behavior.